Communauté d'agglomération Rochefort Océan

-Communauté d'agglomération de Saintes is the communauté d'agglomération, an intercommunal structure, centred on the town of Rochefort.
-It is located in the Charente-Maritime department, in the Nouvelle-Aquitaine region, southwestern France.
+The communauté d'agglomération Rochefort Océan (/fr/; CARO) is the agglomeration community, an intercommunal structure, centred on the commune of Rochefort, Charente-Maritime, Nouvelle-Aquitaine, southwestern France.
 Created in 2014, its seat is in Rochefort.
 Its area is 421.4 km^{2}.
 Its population was 63,480 in 2019, of which 23,584 in Rochefort proper.

 Composition

 The communauté d'agglomération consists of the following 25 communes: